A transit worker in uniform and blue gloves stands in front of a Muni light rail vehicle displaying "Ocean Beach" as its destination.

 DeJohn Williams is 55, and he’s been driving a bus in San Francisco for more than a fifth of his life.

-He’s seen a lot in the dozen or so years he’s been behind the wheel: He gave former Mayor Willie Brown a ride once, and about 8 years ago a gang member took pop shots at his bus while driving the 19-Polk past City Hall.
-All the passengers rushed towards the front of the bus, and he kept driving, running through a couple stop lights, he said.
-Nobody was injured.
+He’s seen a lot in the dozen or so years he’s been behind the wheel: He gave former Mayor Willie Brown a ride once.
+About eight years ago, a gang member took pop shots at his bus while driving the 19-Polk past City Hall.

 Although he felt a little uneasy, he said, overall, “it was just another day at the office.”